Into the arena for camel wrestling in Turkey | Malay Mail

 Bilgin is ecstatic.

 “I am so emotional.
 He fought very well, beyond my expectations.
-I am really proud,” he says, stroking the imperturbable camel’s neck. — AFP
+I am really proud,” he says, stroking the imperturbable camel's neck. — AFP-Relaxnews